arviz-devs/arviz/doc/source/schema/schema.md

   - [Turing.jl](https://turing.ml/dev/) and indirectly any package using [MCMCChains.jl](https://github.com/TuringLang/MCMCChains.jl) to store results

 ## Terminology
 The terminology used in this specification is based on [xarray's terminology](http://xarray.pydata.org/en/stable/terminology.html), however, no xarray knowledge is assumed in this description.
-There are also some extensions particular to  the InferenceData case :ref:`InferenceData <creating_InferenceData>` {ref}`InferenceData <creating_InferenceData>`.
+There are also some extensions particular to  the {ref}`InferenceData <creating_InferenceData>` case.

 * **Variable**: NetCDF-like variables are multidimensional labeled arrays representing a single quantity.
 Variables and their dimensions must be named.
 They can also have attributes describing it.
 Relevant terms related to InferenceData variables are: *variable_name*, *values* (its data), *dimensions*, *coordinates*, and *attributes*.
 * **Dimension**: The dimensions of an object are its named axes.
 A variable containing 3D data can have dimensions `[chain, draw, dim0]`, thus, its `0th`-dimension is `chain`, its `1st`-dimension is `draw`, and so on.
 Every dimension present in an InferenceData variable must share names with a *coordinate*.
 Given that dimensions must be named, dimension and dimension name are used equivalents.